What is the Drugs Payment Scheme?

-Under the Drugs Payment Scheme, an individual or family in Ireland only has to pay €144 each month for approved prescribed drugs, medicines and certain appliances for use by that person or his or her family in that month.
+Under the Drugs Payment Scheme, an individual or family in Ireland only has to pay €144 each month for approved prescribed drugs, medicines or rental costs for CPAP/oxygen, for use by that person or his or her family in that month.
 The amount is determined from time to time by the Minister for Health and Children.
 If you have a GP Visit Card or do not have a Medical Card you should apply for a Drugs Payment Scheme Card.

 This scheme is aimed at those who don't have a Medical Card and normally have to pay the full cost of their medication.
 It also applies to those who have a GP Visit Card.
 Anyone ordinarily resident in Ireland can apply to join the scheme, regardless of family, financial circumstances or nationality.
 Being ordinarily resident in Ireland means that you have been living here for a minimum of one year or that you intend to live here for a minimum of one year.

-The definition of a family for this Scheme, is an adult, their spouse, and any children under 18 years.
+The definition of a family for this Scheme, is an adult, their spouse or partner, and any children under 18 years.
 Dependents over 18 years and under 23 years who are in full time education may also be included.
 Everyone ordinarily resident in Ireland without a Medical Card should have a Drugs Payment Scheme Card.

 You must be ordinarily resident in Ireland and hold a PPSN.
 There is no means test for the Drugs Payment Scheme.

-You can also download a claim form on www.drugspayment.ie and check on the status of a refund you've submitted.
+You can also download check the status of a refund you have submitted by clicking here

 If you lose or misplace your Drugs Payment Scheme Card, contact your Local Health Office for more information.